7th July 2017

 Make sure your friend or family member knows everything that they need to know about your furry friend, from eating habits to their favourite toy.
 You’ll also need to leave your sitter with a list of details, such as relevant phone numbers, their exercise and play routines, general information about their behaviour and anything else you think they should know.

-Wherever you decide to take your pet whilst you’re away, you should book quite far in advance as many dog sitters, kennels and pet hotels get booked up quickly, as well as your friends and family's diaries.
 Don’t forget to make sure your pet has pet insurance before going away, so you can enjoy your holiday stress-free and not have to worry about your furry friend back at home.
 Asda Money Pet Insurance provided by Legal & General.

 Find this story useful?
 Share it with a friend